chastep/standup-steve/docs/skills.md

 ## Creating or rescheduling a standup

-To create a new standup or reschedule one, first ensure that the bot is in the channel that the standup is for.
+To create a new standup or reschedule one, first ensure that the bot is in said channel.
+To invite the bot to the channel just send them a direct mention (ie @Standup Steve or whatever the bots username is).
 Then say:

-`@Standup Steve schedule standup 10am`
+`@Standup Steve schedule/create standup 10am`

 Additionally, you can schedule the standups for just certain days of the week:

-`@Standup Steve schedule standup 10am M W F`
+`@Standup Steve schedule/create standup 10am M W F`

 Some things to note: